 If the site is located within the Town Aquifer Protection Area, a positive finding by the Board that the proposed plan will not adversely affect the aquifer is required.

-The site is not located in an aquifer protection area.
+The site is located in an aquifer protection area.
+The proposed use will not adversely affect the aquifer.